 The genus name for Golden Mop cypress, Chamaecyparis, comes from the Greek ‘chamai,’ meaning dwarf or to the ground, and ‘kyparissos,’ meaning cypress tree.
 The species, pisifera, refers to the Latin word ‘pissum,’ which means pea, and ‘ferre,’ which means to bear, referring to the small round cones this conifer produces.

-Golden Mop false cypress is a slow growing, dwarf shrub that only grows to 2-3 feet (.60-.91 m.) tall and the same distance across in the first 10 years.
+Golden Mop false cypress is a slow growing, dwarf shrub that only grows to 2 to 3 feet (61-91 cm.) tall and the same distance across in the first 10 years.
 Eventually, as the tree ages, it may grow up to 5 feet (1.5 m.) tall.
-This plant hails from the family Cupressaceae and is hardy to USDA zones 4-8.
+This plant hails from the family Cupressaceae and is hardy to USDA zones 4 through 8.